trufflesuite/trufflesuite.com/src/docs/ganache/concepts/ethereum-workspace/overview.md

 ---
-title: Ethereum Workspace Overview
+title: Ethereum workspace overview
 layout: docs.hbs
 ---

-# Ethereum Workspace Overview
+# Ethereum workspace overview

-## Main Interface
+## Main interface

 Once you've created a workspace, the screen will show some details about the server, and also list out a number of accounts. **Each account is given 100 ether**.
 Having ether automatically in all accounts allows you to focus on developing your application.